canyilmaz9/javapath/README.md

 Rule: Subtract 5 from the entered number until the entered number is 0 or negative.
 Print the last value on the screen during each subtraction.
 After the number becomes negative or 0, add 5 again.
 Again, print the last value of the number to the screen with each addition.

+## TransposeOfTheMatrix
+Write a program in Java language to find the transpose of a matrix created with multidimensional arrays.

+Transposing the matrix means swapping the same numbered rows and columns of the matrix.
+The matrix obtained as a result of this process is the transpose of the initial matrix.
+At this stage, the transpose of a kxn matrix becomes an nxk matrix.
+For example, let's have a matrix A. The transpose of this matrix A is denoted by A^T (A over T).

 ## WritingBwithMultipleArrays
 Write a program that displays the letter "B" on the screen using "stars" using multidimensional arrays.